ArctosDB/documentation-wiki/_documentation/higher-geography.markdown

     State/Province from the relevant country.
 These values can be especially confusing if the term refers to an area where the Roman alphabet is not used.
--   ~~Use current definitions.
-Yugoslavia no longer exists, so use Slovenia, Croatia, or whichever country the locality is *now* in.
+-   **Use current definitions, where possible.** For example: Yugoslavia no longer exists, so use Slovenia, Croatia, or whichever country the locality is *now* in, especially if cataloging current material.
 If Yugoslavia was used in the original data, it now belongs in verbatim locality, *not* in Higher Geography.
-If you are editing specimen records, append the old higher geography to verbatim locality in the following order: verbatim_locality, state, country.~~
+If you are editing specimen records, append the old higher geography to verbatim locality in the following order: verbatim_locality, state, country.
+We will support Higher Geography of deprecated countries, state/provinces for     legacy materials but STRONGLY urge curators to view this as a short-term solution and re-assign as appropriate.
+Any Geography term can have synonyms and alternate names to maximize discoverability.
+We will support WKT footprints for modern geography only.
 -   **Try not to mix older terms; use modern geography**.
 We have no idea how to do that when, *e.g.*, one Province of Kenya becomes 6 Counties.
 Especially in the case where the "new" shares